 RESTORING NATIONAL PRIDE

-When the coronation dancers performed hula once again on the royal grounds of Iolani Palace, they revived a powerful channel of living Hawaiian identity.
+When the coronation dancers performed hula once again on the royal grounds of Iolani Palace, they revived a powerful channel of Hawaiian identity.

 PRESERVING ANCIENT KNOWLEDGE